 I also like sweet and sour stir fry because you can use just about whatever is at hand, in truly typical Thai fashion.
 Some kind of meat and onions are about the only real requirements.
 You can add any other vegetables you may have, such as baby corn, long beans, bell peppers and of course pineapple makes an occasional appearance as well.
 If you like a bit more sauce, which goes well with rice, you can try adding some Thai style chili sauce or even ketchup with some ground chili.
 Even the sauce can be improvised using whatever is at hand, such as tomato sauce, vinegar, pineapple juice, etc.

 This particular recipe, which I've translated from a Thai cookbook, is somewhat unusual in that it calls for shiitake mushrooms, as well as a lot of vegetables.
-Although I haven't tried it, I believe that if you left out the meat entirely, this would make a good vegetarian dish.
+I believe that if you left out the meat entirely, this would make a good vegetarian dish.
 You can use soy sauce in place of fish sauce.